lebedajaromir/AdressBook/readme.md

 Project can be run locally, test db can be created with Dockerfile that is also included.
 Docker compose can be used to dockerize the whole solution.
 For demonstration purposes is project deployed to heroku too (using travis ci).

-The url of project at heroku is
+The url of project at heroku  https://strv-addressbook-lebeda-j.herokuapp.com/ ID of project in firebase is strv-addressbook-lebeda-j

 #### Commands to test: